UQ-PAC/barrier-tools/barrier/README.md

 This [BAP](https://github.com/BinaryAnalysisPlatform/bap) plugin
-provides support for `dmb`, `dsb` and `isb` instructions in ARMv8 by representing them in BIL/BIR as calls to external functions.
+provides support for `dmb`, `dsb` and `isb` instructions in ARMv8 by representing them in BIL/BIR as function calls.
-For example, using `bap-mc` to lift `dmb ish;` into BIL gives
+For example, using `bap-mc` to lift the opcode of `dmb ish` into BIL gives
 ```
 $ bap-mc --arch=aarch64 --show-bil -- bf 3b 03 d5
 {